droonga/droonga.org/tutorial/plugin-development/input-output/index.md

 ## The goal of this tutorial

 Learning steps to develop a Droonga plugin by yourself.
+This page focus on InputAdapter and OutputAdapter.

 ## Precondition

 * You must complete [tutorial][].

-## Directory Structure
+## InputAdapter

 Assume that we are going to add `InputAdapterPlugin` to the system built in [tutorial][].

+### Directory Structure

 In that tutorial, Groonga engine was placed under `engine` directory.

 Plugins need to be placed in an appropriate directory.
 For example, `InputAdapterPlugin` should be placed under `lib/droonga/plugin/input_adapter/` directory.
 Let's create the directory: